-HIS 431 Twentieth Century Europe
+HIS 431 Twentieth Century Europe Three credit hours

 A study of World War I and its consequences; economic, social, and cultural change between the wars; the rise of totalitarian dictatorships and World War II; post-war reconstruction; the Cold War; and the current situation in Europe.
 Prerequisite: HIS 132.